Ezhikpizhik/webpage_fastai_class/README.md

-# Site forked and changedfrom tinypets (fastai) to showcase some classifiers
-Image classifer via Higging face api
+# Site to showcase some image classifiers via Higging face api